Greece in January: Where to Go, What to Do, the Weather, and More

 Temple of Athena in Delphi, Greece

-How cold is it in Greece in January?
+How Cold is Greece in January?

 A child explores in Rhodes, Greece